traefik/traefik/docs/content/middlewares/http/contenttype.md

 Handling Content-Type auto-detection
 {: .subtitle }

-The Content-Type middleware enables the `Content-Type` header auto-detection, if it has not been defined by the backend.
+The Content-Type middleware sets the `Content-Type` header value to the media type detected from the response content, when it is not set by the backend.
-The `Content-Type` header will be automatically set to a value derived from the content of the response.

 !!! info